-The first graphic appearing on the left, by clicking, will take you to a complete free online scanned version of the original 1895 book just as H.G.
+The first graphic appearing on the left below, by clicking, will take you to a complete free online scanned version of the original 1895 book just as H.G.
 Wells wrote it.
 The center graphic is the Classic Illustrated version which sticks to Wells' original story fairly closely.
 Once reaching the site each page is then accessible individually one-by-one by page number using the numbered boxes, each page of which can be expanded for a larger viewing size if so desired by clicking the page.
 The graphic on the far right, depicting the cover of the Dell Movie Classic version of "The Time Machine," will take you to a site that presents H.G.
 Wells story pretty much based step-by-step on the 1960 MGM Hollywood movie.
 As with the Classic Illustrated version each of the pages are expandable to a larger viewing size if so desired by clicking the page.

 (for whichever of the three versions you would like please click image)